aditya-c/JigsawSolvingMethodologies/README.md

 Open the jupyter link and run the notebook located at JigsawSolvingMethodologies/project/jigsawvggstl.ipynb

-Code for unsupervised learning can be found [here](https://github.com/aditya-c/JigsawSolvingMethodologies/tree/master/Semisupervised_Image_Classifier)

-This code was used to compare the performance of our model to that of an unsupervised learning model
+Code for unsupervised learning can be found [here](https://github.com/aditya-c/JigsawSolvingMethodologies/tree/master/Semisupervised_Image_Classifier).
+This code was not implemented by us and we have only used it to compare the performance of our model to that of the unsupervised learning model present here.